-We've come a long way from the early wireless routers we saw nearly 20 years ago.
+(Pocket-lint) - We've come a long way from the early wireless routers introduced decades ago.
 Wi-Fi has gone from being high technology to a commodity that's almost everywhere.

 Now the following will be used:

-- Wi-Fi 5 means 802.11ac technology - effectively the current generation
+- Wi-Fi 5 means 802.11ac technology - effectively the previous generation

 - Wi-Fi 4 means 802.11n technology - many people will have networking gear based on 802.11n, but it was replaced by 802.11ac in many new routers from 2013 on.

 It's worth noting that all the wireless standards referred to here are backwards compatible.
-So your devices won't suddenly stop working when Wi-Fi 6 is introduced.
+So your devices won't suddenly stop working as Wi-Fi 6 becomes more common.

 There are also new graphics to go with the three new names:

-Wi-Fi 6 (or 802.11ax) promises a speed improvement of around 30 percent but the changes are more wide-reaching than just a headline number.
+Wi-Fi 6 (or 802.11ax) offers a speed improvement of around 30 per cent.
+But the changes are more wide-reaching than just a headline number.

-Latency will also be cut significantly while crucial to this version of Wi-Fi is the way it handles multiple devices – it will be able to deliver a lot more data to each device simultaneously.
+Latency is also cut significantly and there's a change to the way this version of Wi-Fi handles multiple devices.
+That change means it can deliver a lot more data to each device simultaneously.

-And yes, that does mean that in places where you have vast numbers of devices - like exhibitions, press conferences, stadiums and similar – we should get more robust networks in future.
+And yes, that does mean that places where you have vast numbers of devices - like exhibitions, press conferences, stadiums and similar - should get more robust networks in future.

 Wi-Fi 6 routers have different streams of wireless connectivity, with different products capable of dealing with various amounts of connected devices as a result (essentially you can think of these as 'pipes' with capacity for a set amount of data).
 The best have 8 or 12 streams.